AbhinavPandey12/WorkLoad_Frontend/README.md

 ### For Managers
 - **Availability Tracking:** The **Manager Dashboard** provides a comprehensive view of all employee schedules, allowing managers to instantly visualize team capacity and individual availability.
 - **Inline Activities:** Managers can create and assign **Inline Activities**.
 These tasks appear on employee dashboards, ensuring clear communication of priorities.
 - **Performance Recognition:** Managers can award **Stars** to employees based on their performance and timely updates, fostering a gamified and motivating environment.
+These stars represent the performance of the employee; in a year, an employee can receive a maximum of 100 stars.
 - **Data Integrity:** **Managers have full edit access** to any employee's profile, including projects, availability, and skills, ensuring data accuracy if an employee is unavailable.

 ### For Employees